tobilg/docker-mongodb-marathon/README.md

 ### Config and Status

-    GET /config                 - Shows the current ReplicaSet configuration as JSON GET /status                 - Shows the current ReplicaSet status as JSON GET /health                 - Used for Marathon health checks and graceful shutdown.
+    GET /config                 Shows the current ReplicaSet configuration as JSON GET /status                 Shows the current ReplicaSet status as JSON GET /health                 Used for Marathon health checks and graceful shutdown.
 Will return 503 if SIGTERM is received, so that Marathon can react.

 ### Application locking

 The Node.js application creates a ZooKeeper "lock" which signals that there already exists a MongoDB ReplicaSet application under the respective Marathon AppId.
 To reuse/reinitialize the application, the "lock" has to be removed manually.

-    GET /releaseLock           - Shows the current ReplicaSet configuration as JSON
+    GET /releaseLock            Deletes the lock for the current Marathon application id

 ### Event handling

-    POST /event                - Endpoint for the Marathon REST API scaling events DELETE /eventSubscription  - Removes the event subscription to the Marathon REST API.
+    POST /event                 Endpoint for the Marathon REST API scaling events DELETE /eventSubscription   Removes the event subscription to the Marathon REST API.
 Is automatically called during graceful shutdown.
 Will only actually work on the Master/Primary node.

 ## Overall options